tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/TRTCVoiceRoom (Android)_intl_en.md

 | userId | String | User ID |
 | callback | ActionCallback | Callback for operation |

 Calling this API will immediately modify the seat list.
-In cases where the room owner needs listeners’ consent to make them speakers, you can call `sendInvitation` first to send a request and, after receiving `onInvitationAccept`, call `pickSeat`.
+In cases where the room owner needs listeners' consent to make them speakers, you can call `sendInvitation` first to send a request and, after receiving `onInvitationAccept`, call `pickSeat`.

 ### kickSeat